JeffPerando/caliburn/README.md

 #include <caliburn.h>
 ```

-It's not recommended to use Caliburn as a static library; however, the library itself is a work-in-progress.
+It's not recommended to use Caliburn as a static library; however, the library itself is a work-in-progress, so using it as a DLL may be prone to more issues.
 To use statically, define the `CBRN_NO_IMPORT` macro:

 ```cpp
 //Static include